International Holocaust Memorial Day: Tales from the Land of a Thousand Hills

 Some days later, Monday, 27th of January 2020 to be precise, events were held globally to commemorate The International Holocaust Memorial Day.
 A day set aside to remember and reflect and share the stories of the trails, tribulations Jews went through during World War Two and the liberation of Auschwitz by Russian soldiers.
 To be precise, the date is remembered as the day Russian troops liberated the few survivors who remained at Auschwitz in Poland in 1945.
 The Holocaust was a Nazi attempt to rid the world of Jews.
 As BBC’s Tim Franks puts it; it was a methodical and industrial Genocide.

 The Holocaust stories were heart-breaking to listen to but at this juncture for those who don’t have an understanding of what The Holocaust is about.
 The Auschwitz website reveals that the Auschwitz concentration camp was a complex of over forty concentration and extermination camps operated by Nazi Germany in occupied Poland during World War II and the Holocaust.
-It consisted of Auschwitz I, the main camp (Stammlager) in Oswiecim; Auschwitz 2Birkenau, a concentration and extermination camp built with several gas chambers; Auschwitz 3Monowitz, a labour camp created to staff a factory for the chemical conglomerate IG Farben; and dozens of subcamps.
+It consisted of Auschwitz I, the main camp (Stammlager) in Oswiecim; Auschwitz 2–Birkenau, a concentration and extermination camp built with several gas chambers; Auschwitz 3–Monowitz, a labour camp created to staff a factory for the chemical conglomerate IG Farben; and dozens of subcamps.
 The camps became a major site of the Nazis’ Final Solution to the Jewish Question.

 Still from the Auschwitz’s website; after Germany invaded Poland in September 1939, sparking World War II, the Schutzstaffel (paramilitary organisation) converted Auschwitz I, an army barracks, into a prisoner-of-war camp for Polish political prisoners.
 The first gassings of Soviet and Polish prisoners took place in block 11 of Auschwitz I around August 1941.
 Construction of Auschwitz II began the following month, and from 1942 until late 1944 freight trains delivered Jews from all over German-occupied Europe to its gas chambers.